WAR THROUGH CHILDREN’S EYES

 • determine the message you want your artwork to convey to viewers; imagine a world without wars, where children can feel safe and secure in their own homes.

-The deadline for submitting your artwork is September 1st, 2023.
+The deadline for submitting your artwork is October 18th, 2024.
 You can find our full terms and conditions on our website here.
 To enter the competition, an adult sponsor (such as a teacher, parent or mentor) must submit digital photographs of your completed artwork through our online form and donate on this page.

 Writing competition